javarmgar/FetchExercise/README.md

 ### Fetch Exercise App Architecture Description
 The previous layer description section enlisted and briefly details each layer purpose.
 However internally each layer at the same time compounds several packages (e.g **base** package which is used to holds base/parent classes).
-The complete directory structure of the project is being displayed here:
+The complete directory structure of the project is being displayed here [File Directory Structure](https://github.com/javarmgar/FetchExercise/blob/main/FileDirectoryStructure.md)

 ### Screenshots and videos